Norwood (SA)

 The level of general health in Norwood is notably higher than the national average with both young and old age cohorts seeing low prevalence of common health conditions

-Norwood exhibits above-average health outcomes, with both younger and older age groups showing low prevalence of common health conditions.
-The rate of private health cover is exceptionally high at approximately 64% of the total population (7,687 people), compared to 61.4% across Greater Adelaide and 55.3% nationally.
-Mental health issues and arthritis were found to be the most common medical conditions in the area, affecting 8.6% and 7.5% of residents respectively.
+Norwood exhibits above-average health outcomes with both younger and older age cohorts experiencing low prevalence of common health conditions.
+The rate of private health cover is exceptionally high at approximately 64% of the total population (7,687 people), compared to 61.4% across Greater Adelaide, which is higher than the national average of 55.3%.
+The most common medical conditions in the area are mental health issues and arthritis, impacting 8.6% and 7.5% of residents respectively.

-Notably, 70.6% of residents declared themselves completely clear of medical ailments, compared to 70.4% across Greater Adelaide.
+A total of 70.6% of residents declare themselves completely clear of medical ailments, similar to the 70.4% across Greater Adelaide.
 The area has 21.6% of residents aged 65 and over (2,597 people).
-Health outcomes among seniors in Norwood are particularly strong, performing even better than the general population in health metrics.
+Health outcomes among seniors are particularly strong, performing even better than the general population in health metrics.

 Frequently Asked Questions - Health